-2021 Pulse Regional Variety Trials
+2022 Pulse and Special Crops Regional Variety Trials

-One of the pillars of best management practices for every crop is selecting one or more varieties that are well-suited to your growing environment and spread production risk.
+ONE OF THE PILLARS of best management practices for every crop is selecting one or more varieties that are well-suited to your growing environment and spread production risk.
 The Alberta Pulse Growers (APG) continues to fund the pulse regional trials as the information generated empowers farmers to make informed decisions.

 Yield of the check variety is indicated in bold, with test varieties reported as a percentage of that check variety.
 All sites were inspected at three points during the growing season.
 Data were statistically analyzed to ensure validity.
-Please be aware direct variety comparisons should only be made with the check.
+Please be aware that direct variety comparisons should only be made with the check.

 The pulse regional variety trial (RVT) protocol is updated annually.
 The protocol includes site selection parameters, fertility requirements, seeding dates, inoculation, pesticides, and details for data collection.
 The trials are a randomized in complete block design with four replications.
 The sites are to be well maintained and suitable for viewing and photos throughout the growing season.

 Along with funding it takes a team of dedicated people to establish a RVT program.
 There are many steps including: seed set-up, planting plots, maintaining plots, harvesting, and analysis.
 Thanks to all those involved in making this process work: The pulse RVT program is a collaborative initiative involving APG, Lakeland College, several crops research cooperators and AgCall.
 APG provides funding, direction and expertise.
 Research cooperators conduct the field variety testing.
 Lakeland College provides seed treating and distribution as well as managing four pulse RVT sites.
 AgCall provides project and data management, oversight, administration, and in-season site evaluations.
 A committee of dedicated seed variety contributors, plant breeders, pathologists, and researchers review and ensure the data is presented accurately.